 2-D Space: Most titles don't allow for overpasses or underpasses.
 Have a street crossing another street?
 A railroad crossing a street?
 You're going to be impeding traffic with a stoplight or a railroad crossing.

 Adaptation Expansion: The Super Nintendo version of the game introduced the rewards system.
 Also, introduced the only recognized mascot of the series, Dr. Wright.
+Think of him as precursor to the education, transit, and health czars in subsequent games.

 All There in the Manual: The manual that comes with the game is an excellent way to play SimCity 4 well, if you read it thoroughly.